NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ### Library Initialization

 There are several initialization mode flags exposed through this library that are used for more fine-tuned control.
-These flags are expected to be provided to the library's 'init(...)' function, commonly called inside of the sketch's `setup()` function.
+These flags are expected to be provided to the library's `init(...)` function, commonly called inside of the sketch's `setup()` function.

 From LeptonFLiR.h:
 ```Arduino